HaraldWalker/user-agent-utils/README.md

 ------
 A lot of user-agents lie about their identify.
 That makes US sniffing a guessing game.
 On websites it is a better approach to detect features using a javascript library like Modernizr (http://modernizr.com/).

+If you want faster updates, switch to snapshot releases.

 New in Version 1.18 (unreleased)
 -------------------
 - #118 Updated Opera support
 - #115 Improved Ubuntu detection
 - #114 Fixed Microsoft Edge version detection
+- #125 Improved Opera version detection
+- Safari 9 support

 Javadoc
 -------